 The Best Natural Weed Killers

-If you’re looking for a little extra power, simply add in salt and some dish soap.
+Looking for a little extra power?
+Simply add in salt and some dish soap!
 The dish soap acts as a surfactant, which aids in the vinegar (or boiling water) and salts sticking more easily to the leaves.
 Additionally, we add in the salt because it helps to stop growth.
 What we’ve found is by using the salt, fewer weeds pop up in the future.
 Although, beware as you won’t want to be spraying the salt mixture near any plots you intend to use for planting in the near future.

 Of course, if that doesn’t work, another natural weed killer consists of one thing: fire.
 Mother Nature can’t combat fire when we use it on her weeds.
 Burn away any weeds, safely, without harming nearby plants or soil.
 This is another method that is especially great when killing weeds sitting within cracks in cement or tar.